MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

     ```
     *Resolve any missing dependencies or files as indicated in the output with Step 4*

-4. **Set up the Python virtual environment and install dependencies:**
+4. **For Debian-based OS, set up the Python virtual environment and install dependencies:**
     ```shell
     make venv-all
     ```